YourRoots Logo

 Children(s): Elizabeth Yates

-In 1656, Elizabeth Hale entered the world in Livesay, Blackburn, Lancashire., England, born to James Hale and Ginet Corna.
-Years later, Elizabeth Hale married Lawrence Yates, and the couple became parents to Elizabeth Yates.
-Elizabeth Hale died in 1724 in Blackburn, Lancashire, England.
+Elizabeth Hale was born in 1656 in Livesay, Blackburn, Lancashire., England, the child of James Hale and Ginet Corna.
+Elizabeth Hale married Lawrence Yates, and had children including Elizabeth Yates.
+Elizabeth Hale passed away in 1724 in Blackburn, Lancashire, England.

 Find more search results for Elizabeth Hale